activebook/SakanaLens/README.md

 Use ctrl + t to trigger the translation.
 You don't need to leave the app you're using.
 It will automatically translate the text on the screen of your running app.

+# How to use
+- 1. Download the source and python3 -r requirements.txt
+- 2. Open the app and grant the app or terminal(if run on it) to Accessibility on Privacy & Security.
+- 3, Change api_template.json5 to api.json5 and set your own api key.
+- 4. Run the app and enjoy! (ctrl + t to trigger the translation)

  **Warning!** This app **cannot be run on Windows**.
  ```